sinangoral/possibilistic-design/index.md

 | Location                 | [Physical Computing Lab (HL A10)](https://goo.gl/maps/w7RohwDqXdxzamZN8)<br> Carnegie Mellon University
 | Instructor               | Sinan Goral<br> sgoral@cmu.edu<br> (763) 656-8124
 | Office Hours             | We will meet for office hours in HL A10 on an as-needed basis.
 Please email me to schedule off hours.

+# Overview

+---

+Design often favors probability.

+But rather than just problem solving, design should exploit curiosity, creativity, and criticality.
+A venture into the *what if* is arguably more relevant and promising than an investigation of *what should be.*

+Possibilistic Design is a project-based design seminar that concentrates on how critical design theory and powerful storytelling might pave the way for a more responsible, equitable, and exciting future.
+By investigating what speculative designers such as Anthony Dunne and Fiona Raby call "the possibilities of things," we will consider design as a tool to unearth how the world *could be,* or even how it *could’ve been.*

+Students will research multimedia sensing to conceptualize on alternative ways of observing, measuring, and quantifying the spaces around us.
+We will question why certain experiences make us feel a certain way, what role our senses play in perception, and how we can implement speculative design, conceptualism, and counterfactualism to powerfully reframe an experience.
+Several short projects will ask students to push the capacities of sight, touch, hearing, smell, taste, and other interstitial senses.
+The final term project will be to design, render, and prototype a large scale multisensory tool, wearable, or site-specific installation that augments the ambience of a space or experience.